Hi! It’s me again. I can see you’re hungry for more graph theory. Me too!

 Don’t forget, this algorithm is only one example of a greedy algorithm to answer the TSP.
 As well as systematically choosing the nearest neighbor, which was the example we’ve just seen, other heuristics can be used.
 Here are some examples:

-- Choose to go towards a dense area of a maze where there’s many pieces of cheese to be found,
+You can choose to go towards a dense area of a maze where there’s many pieces of cheese to be found,

 A case where the greedy algorithm is optimal